Certain kinds of welding make dangerous fumes or occur in toxic environments

 - Some complaints of glare on curved glass

 Jackson Safety’s Airmax Elite PAPR System with the BH3 Welding helmet is a well-designed combination of components.
-The BH3’s PAPR air flow features a fire-resistant face seal.
+The BH3’s PAPR airflow features a fire-resistant face seal.
 The air supply hose is fire-retardant.
-The Airmax Elite PAPR has a two-speed blower for consistent volume of clean air no matter what the battery charge.
-The Airmax Elite features a three-layer air filter and the lithium-ion batteries are rated for 8 hours per charge.
+The Airmax Elite PAPR has a two-speed blower for a consistent volume of clean air no matter what the battery charge.
+The Airmax Elite features a three-layer air filter, and the lithium-ion batteries are rated for 8 hours per charge.

 There’s a smart battery charging system that won’t overcharge.
-It has both audible and vibrating alarms for low batteries or a when a filter change is required.
-The Jackson Safety Airmax Elite PAPR System uses the air fed BH3 helmet.
-It’s shaped specifically for tight spaces and it’s rounded to minimize and deflect impacts.
+It has audible and vibrating alarms for low batteries or when a filter change is required.
+The Jackson Safety Airmax Elite PAPR System uses the air-fed BH3 helmet.
+It’s shaped specifically for tight spaces, and it’s rounded to minimize and deflect impacts.
 The outward curve at the base of the helmet makes it easier to tilt your head down to see what you’re doing.

 The usual reasons you might have for buying a welding helmet PAPR system are that your employer requires one, State or Federal regulations mandate one, or because you’re serious about protecting your own health and want the extra safety.